 The problem is the NHS’s dental budget is very low and nowhere near what it should be to even take care of basic dentistry.
 They simply don’t have the money to pay for implants.
 The budget would need to be triple what it is now

-Yes, you can have dental implants even if you don’t have any teeth left.
+Yes, you can have dental implants even if you do not have any teeth left.
 We place full mouth implants all the time.
-If are missing all your teeth in one arch (i.e. lowers) the minimum amount of implants you need is four.
+If are missing all your teeth in one arch (i.e. lowers) the minimum number of implants you need is four.
 For some patients, we place eight.

 If you want a denture that clips onto implants then you need a minimum of two in the lower and four in the upper.

 We have been placing titanium since the 50s and using it in other parts of the body before that, so it has proved to be very safe over the years.

 If you are interested in replacing missing teeth with something that has a good outcome contact us now and we will be happy to walk you through what options might be available.